nate42272/dotfiles/README.md

 The following instructions are for my cool visualizer wallpaper thing.
 For DWM instructions, scroll down.

-(If this readme is missing anything or something goes wrong with the installation, please create a GitHub issue and/or email me at .
+(If this readme is missing anything or something goes wrong with the installation, please create a GitHub issue and/or message me on Discord @nate42272.
 I will probably respond within a day!)

 1. *Required packages*: You will need to install Git, GLava, and Picom, as well as Feh if you use DWM.
 If you use Arch Linux, you can just `sudo pacman -S glava git picom`